data-mechanics/course-2016-fal-proj/anuragp1_jl101995/README.md

              example.
  * Change jupyter notebook files to their own transformations
  * Make byday_tocsv generate csv in appropriate folder (the visualizations/usage_vis/ directory) and then perform transformation
-* CLEAN CODE AND FIX ALL PROVENANCE
+* CLEAN CODE, FIX ALL PROVENANCE, AND PERFECT README
 * Get everything to run seamlessly through the database without manual changes and physical files

 -->